Imagine being in your late twenties and already having a six-figure income and all the goodies that come with it.

 What is Minimalism?

-According to Millburn and Nicodemus, minimalism is not living with less, but living more fully with less need for stuff.
+According to Millburn and Nicodemus, minimalism is not living with less; it is living more fully with less need for stuff.

 - Serve a tangible purpose in your life.